The beginner's guide to electric cars

 Yes, while electric cars are more expensive to buy than traditional cars, they can help you save money long term because you don’t have to pay:

 - Petrol costs.
 With an electric car, you don’t have to worry about the cost of petrol or diesel.
-The average cost of charging an electric car at home is just £4 for 100 miles of charge – and you can use the Electric Highway charging points for 30p per kWh.
+The average cost of charging an electric car at home is just £4 for 100 miles of charge – and you can use the Electric Highway charging points for as little as 19pm per kWh with a linked Ecotricity energy account and just 39p per kWh for non Ecotricity customers.

 - Road tax.
 You still need to register your EV for road tax, but you won’t have to pay anything because EVs don’t give off any exhaust emissions.